iCodeWalker/r3f-first-app/readme.md

 ## Compute normals

     We didn't provide any normal to the geometry and the triangles don't know where they are oriented.

-    Instead of calculating and sending our own normal attribute,  we can ask Three.js to do it with computeVertexNormals on BufferGeometry
+    Instead of calculating and sending our own normal attribute,  we can ask Three.js to do it with "computeVertexNormals" on BufferGeometry

 ## Canvas Settings